I am often asked by people who use mentor sentences, “How can I get the kids to carry these skills over into their writing?”

 Let’s look at how I would schedule writing lessons to make sure mentor sentence lessons are woven in to writing time:

-Interactive Activity Companions that go with each mentor sentence lesson.
-This will be your "writing mini-lesson."
+On Tuesday, students work on seeing how the parts of speech work together in the sentence.
+This should also be the day you focus solely on the focus skill from the mentor sentence.
+You can introduce (or review) the skill by using the Interactive Activity Companions that go with each mentor sentence lesson.
+This will be your “writing mini-lesson.”
 Typically, these are conventions lessons, but sometimes are word choice or style lessons (figurative language, descriptive language, etc).
 Have the students practice this skill in their own writing after the focus skill mini-lesson.

 Wednesday can become REVISION DAY in your classroom during writing time.
 Practice revising with the mentor sentence, then have students revise for that same focus skill in their own writing.